 INTPs usually have a small circle of trusted close friends over large friendship groups.
 However, discussions with these friends usually don't result in the INTP overly expressing themselves and their emotions.
 For an INTP, their own inner thought processes can be so demanding that they are often lost in them, even in company.
 When others notice, this can lead to conflict.

-While Logicians are intelligent and analytical, many of them often live in fear of criticism and failure.
-INTPs looking to discover a new concept frequently worry that they have overlooked a vital aspect of their theory or idea.
-This can result in extreme indecisiveness, procrastination, and the INTP will be self-conscious about wasting time and energy.
+While Logicians are intelligent and analytical, they are often afraid of criticism and failure.
+INTPs looking to discover a new concept frequently worry that they have overlooked an important problem with their theory or idea.
+This can result in extreme indecisiveness, procrastination, and self-consciousness about wasting resources.

 Logicians also have high expectations of themselves and the work they produce.
 Their constant pursuit of perfection and constant analysis throughout the working process can cause delays in decisions, resulting in inconclusive claims.
 INTPs also find it hard to accept things as they are and constantly see ways of improvement.
 Even if they achieve exemplary results, their behavior can still result in dissatisfaction and a deep desire to change their inventions.
 This can make INTPs even more withdrawn, as, in their quest for improvement, they forget to take into account current needs.